efkan/rndrawer-implemented-rnrouter/README.md

 --

 ***Note:***
 The files have only React-Native code.
-Actually I don't have an iOS to test out it.
+So there is no Android or iOS folder.
 But it should be run by using the following instructions.

-So, to run the code;
+For iOS;
-* First `react-native init myDrawerExample` command should be run on the console.
+* Create a new project by using the command of `react-native init myDrawerExample` on the console.
-* Secondly `index.ios.js` file and `src` folder are copied into the new `myDrawerExample` project.
-And `AppRegistry.registerComponent('reactNativeRouterFluxSample', () => Example);` line of `index.ios.js` file should be changed as `AppRegistry.registerComponent('myDrawerExample', () => Example);`
+* Copy `index.ios.js` file and `src` folder into the `myDrawerExample` project which is newly created.
+* Find the line below in the `index.ios.js`; <br>
+  `AppRegistry.registerComponent('reactNativeRouterFluxSample', () => Example);` <br>
+  and replace with the below line; <br>
+  `AppRegistry.registerComponent('myDrawerExample', () => Example);`
-* Then run the command of `npm i react-native-button --save && npm i react-native-drawer --save && npm i react-native-router-flux --save`.
+* Run the command of `npm i react-native-button --save && npm i react-native-drawer --save && npm i react-native-router-flux --save` on the console in the project directory. <br>
   If `redux` will be used, the command of `npm i redux --save && npm i react-redux --save` should be run too.
 * Finally, [official site](https://facebook.github.io/react-native/docs/getting-started.html#quick-start) says that; "Open ios/myDrawerExample.xcodeproj and hit run in Xcode".

+For Android;
+* Create a new project by using the command of `react-native init myDrawerExample` on the console.
+* Copy `index.Android.js` file and `src` folder into the `myDrawerExample` project which is newly created.
+* Find the line below in the `index.Android.js`; <br>
+  `AppRegistry.registerComponent('reactNativeRouterFluxSample', () => Example);` <br>
+  and replace with the below line; <br>
+  `AppRegistry.registerComponent('myDrawerExample', () => Example);`
+* Run the command below; <br>
+  `npm i react-native-button --save && npm i react-native-drawer --save && npm i react-native-router-flux --save` <br> on the console in the project directory. <br>
+  If `redux` will be used, the command of `npm i redux --save && npm i react-redux --save` should be run too.
+* Finally, run the command of `react-native run-android` on the console when in the project directory.
+If a Windows pc is used, then run the command of `react-native start` too.

 ----